beakerbrowser/beakerbrowser.com/_docs/faq.md

 ### Does the P2P network automatically host my content?

-No, there is no magic hosting.
+No, there is no automatic hosting.
-To make sure your files are available, you need to make sure a computer is sharing them.
+To make sure your files are available, you need to have a computer share them.

 "Public Peer" services should be available soon.
 They will allow you to "push" your sites to them, ensuring their availability.

+---

+### Do I automatically host sites that I've visited or downloaded?

+No.
+Unlike many P2P networks, Beaker does not automatically upload the files you've downloaded.
+If you want to "seed" a site (that is, host its files), you can [view the site files](/docs/p2p/additional-tools.html#view-files-button) and then [click the seed button](/docs/p2p/additional-tools.html#seed-site).

 ---